 We hope you'll take a few minutes to learn about our pediatric emergency center, so you'll know in advance where to go if an emergency ever arises with your children.

-Our emergency center never closes and is located on the first floor of the hospital.
+Our emergency center is located on the first floor of the hospital.
 It has its own entrance and parking, at the Raleigh Avenue side of the hospital.

 It's best to call your doctor before you visit the emergency center.